Statute Barred Debt – All You Need To Know

 There are different time frames for different debt types and strict rules for when the different time frames actually begin.
 The timings are slightly different in Scotland than in the rest of the UK but essentially they still follow the same guidelines.

 The main stipulation of a statue barred debt is that you must not have made payment towards or acknowledged the debt in the time frame allowed.
-If your creditors haven’t proceeded with any legal form of recovery through court action during the allowed time frame then the debt becomes statute barred and the creditors are no longer entitled to make legal advances to recover it.Get Started
+If your creditors haven’t proceeded with any legal form of recovery through court action during the allowed time frame then the debt becomes statute barred and the creditors are no longer entitled to make legal advances to recover it.Get debt help today

 How long can a creditor chase a debt for?